bmcilw1/goodtechcofounders/src/pages/about/index.md

 At the end of 2018 I knew I had a problem.
 I had just reached my fifth year of professional software development.
 I'd worked as a Software Consultant under three consultancies.
 I had served dozens of clients across small, medium, and Fortune 500 companies.
 I had a great career with excellent upwards mobility in the field I wanted.
 I was looked to as an expert on all of my projects.
 In spite of everything, I wasn't happy.

-> I realized that I wouldn't be happy helping large, well-budgeted companies solve problems dozens of consultancies could help them with.
+> What's more, I realized that I wouldn't be happy helping large, well-budgeted companies solve problems dozens of consultancies could help them with.

 ## The Jump